Iván Herrera: Career

 Herrera began the 2022 season with Memphis.
 On May 23, 2022, the Cardinals promoted Herrera to the major leagues for the first time.
 He made his MLB debut the next day.
 He collected his first career hit on June 26, knocking a single off of Chicago Cubs starter Alec Mills.
 Herrera appeared in 11 games for St. Louis during his rookie campaign, going 2-for-18 (.111) with six RBI.
 He spent the majority of the season with Memphis, hitting .268/.374/.396 with six home runs, 34 RBI, and five stolen bases.

 Herrera was optioned to Memphis to begin the 2023 season.
 He made 18 appearances for St. Louis on the year, hitting .297/.409/.351 either four RBI and five walks.
 Herrera made 72 appearances for the Cardinals during the 2024 campaign, slashing .301/.372/.428 with career-highs in home runs (5), RBI (27), and stolen bases (5).
 He was named to the All-Tournament team for the 2024 Caribbean Series, while playing winter league baseball for the Federales de Chiriquí of the Panamanian Professional Baseball League.

 Iván Herrera slides home safe in 2025.

 On April 2, 2025, Herrera hit three home runs against the Los Angeles Angels and scored six RBI in the game.
 Herrera not only recorded his first multi-homer game of his career but also became the first catcher in Cardinals history to hit three homers in a game.
 In 107 appearances for St. Louis during the regular season, he batted .284/.373/.464 with career-highs in home runs (19), RBI (66), and stolen bases (8).
 On October 15, Herrera underwent surgery to remove bone spurring.

+Herrera committed to play for Panama in the 2026 World Baseball Classic.
+However, he withdrew after being unable to receive insurance for his participation, due to his offseason elbow surgery.

+Herrera was selected for the 2026 All-Star Game as a designated hitter after elected starter Shohei Ohtani opted out due to injury.